apache/superset/UPDATING.md

 ## Next

+- [24128](https://github.com/apache/superset/pull/24128) The `RLS_BASE_RELATED_FIELD_FILTERS` config parameter has been removed.
+Now the Tables dropdown will feature the same tables that the user is able to see elsewhere in the application using the standard `DatasourceFilter`, and the Roles dropdown will be filtered using the filter defined in `EXTRA_RELATED_QUERY_FILTERS["role"]`.
 - [23785](https://github.com/apache/superset/pull/23785) Deprecated the following feature flags: `CLIENT_CACHE`, `DASHBOARD_CACHE`, `DASHBOARD_FILTERS_EXPERIMENTAL`, `DASHBOARD_NATIVE_FILTERS`, `DASHBOARD_NATIVE_FILTERS_SET`, `DISABLE_DATASET_SOURCE_EDIT`, `ENABLE_EXPLORE_JSON_CSRF_PROTECTION`, `REMOVE_SLICE_LEVEL_LABEL_COLORS`.
 It also removed `DASHBOARD_EDIT_CHART_IN_NEW_TAB` as the feature is supported without the need for a feature flag.
 - [23652](https://github.com/apache/superset/pull/23652) Enables GENERIC_CHART_AXES feature flag by default.
 - [23226](https://github.com/apache/superset/pull/23226) Migrated endpoint `/estimate_query_cost/<int:database_id>` to `/api/v1/sqllab/estimate/`.
 Corresponding permissions are can estimate query cost on SQLLab.
 Make sure you add/replace the necessary permissions on any custom roles you may have.